cunnie/docs/ntp_too_expensive.md

 #### Why Windows and OS X NTP Clients Don't Matter

 Windows and Apple clients don't matter.
 Why?

-Because both Microsoft and Apple have made NTP servers available (time.windows.com and time.apple.com, respectively) *and* have made them the default NTP server for their operating system.
+* They are not our NTP clients.
+Both Microsoft and Apple have made NTP servers available (time.windows.com and time.apple.com, respectively) *and* have made them the default NTP server for their operating system.
+* They rarely query for time: Windows 7 only once a day, and OS X every few hours.

 We suspect that fewer than 1% of our NTP clients are either Windows or OS X (but we have no data to confirm that).

-Regardless of their usefulness, we're characterizing the behavior of their clients because it's easy.
+Regardless of its usefulness, we're characterizing the behavior of their clients.

 ### 2. Setting Up the NTP Clients